December 29, 2020 5 min read

 Serving an overlooked market

-Because is a health and wellness that looked like it saw the pandemic coming before it was even founded and created their service accordingly to thrive in times like these.
+Because is a health and wellness brand that looked like it saw the pandemic coming before it was even founded and created their service accordingly to thrive in times like these.
 The business, co-founded by Luca Gualco, and Alexi Suvacioglu, focuses on older adults.
 It helps them buy their personal care products and deliver them discreetly to their homes.
 Their product line includes incontinence products, skincare, urinary health, skincare, oral care, supplements, and hemp-based products.

 Not every senior can leverage the “senior hours” stores offer, so getting their products delivered to them trumps in-store purchases.
 Given their D2C model, Because didn’t have to change their operation due to the pandemic.